 Frontiers in Psychiatry is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Psychiatry welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report and Clinical Study Protocol.
+The specialty sections of Frontiers in Psychiatry welcome submission of the following article types: Book Review, Case Report, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Conceptual Analysis and Clinical Study Protocol.

 When submitting a manuscript to Frontiers in Psychiatry, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.